27 Jan What’s the Difference Between Cadmium and Zinc Nickel Plating?

 Cadmium Applications and Benefits

-Cadmium offers many impressive benefits that significantly improve the quality of the base metal.
-Cadmium plating provides:
+There are many impressive benefits of cadmium electroplating that can significantly improve the quality of the base metal.
+For instance, cadmium plating provides:

 - Exceptional corrosion resistance